grafana/grafana-operator/docs/docs/api.md

         <td><b>uid</b></td>
         <td>string</td>
         <td>
-          Manually specify the uid for the dashboard, overwrites uids already present in the json model<br/>
+          Manually specify the uid for the dashboard, overwrites uids already present in the json model.
+Can be any string consisting of alphanumeric characters,
+- and _ with a maximum length of 40<br/>
           <br/>
             <i>Validations</i>:<li>self == oldSelf: spec.uid is immutable</li>
         </td>